CtrlK

 Progressive Disclosure

 Excellent use of collapsible details sections for deep dives, keeping the main content scannable.
-Quick reference tables at top, detailed information hidden but accessible.
-One-level-deep organization throughout.
+Quick reference tables at top, detailed commands in middle, advanced topics hidden but accessible.
+Script references point to external files appropriately.

 3 / 3